OpenOrienteering/mapper/doc/manual/pages/georeferencing.md

 The **auxiliary scale factor** influences the transformation of map coordinates to geographic coordinates.
 It is also known as elevation factor or orthometric height factor.
 The auxiliary scale factor is typically 1.0, having no effect.
 However, for a map at the altitude of 1,800 meters above the ellipsoid, where the auxiliary scale factor is 0.9997, it would make a slight difference.
 It is the ratio between the size of a degree on the ellipsoid surface and the size of a degree at ground level.

-#### Latitude/longitude calculation details

-Each map object has a one or more x,y positions.
-An object’s geographic coordinates are calculated as needed.
-The calculation is determined by the map’s georeferencing parameters.

-**Scale denominator** is Mapper’s internal representation of the scale.
-For example, in a map with scale 1:5,000, the scale could be represented by the fraction 1/5,000., Its scale denominator is 5,000.

-To calculate the geographic coordinates of a point on the map,

- - Start with the given point’s distance on the map from the reference point, in millimeters.
- - Divide the distance by 1000, yielding distance on the map, in meters.
- - Multiply by the map scale denominator, yielding real distance (in meters).
- - Multiply by the auxiliary scale factor, yielding the distance on the ellipsoid (in meters).

-Having distance, continue and calculate azimuth,

- - Start with the given point’s [magnetic] azimuth from the reference point, on the map.
- - Add the declination, yielding geographical azimuth from the reference point.

-Having distance and azimuth, find latitude/longitude

- - Start at the reference point on the datum’s ellipsoid.
- - *Move* from there in the direction of the geographical azimuth for the calculated distance.
- - Where movement ends, capture the latitude/longitude.

-The just-mentioned motion along the ellipsoid can be calculated in many ways.
-The details of how Mapper does it are explained in the next (CRS) section.

 ### Coordinate Reference System (CRS)

 Whenever Mapper sets up georeferencing for a map or template, it uses a **coordinate reference system (CRS)** to define the **projection** between the curved ellipsoid and a flat, rectangular coordinate system.
 In general, a CRS is a coordinate-based system used to locate geographic entities.
 It defines a specific map projection and a transformation from/to geographic coordinates.
 Standard CRSes can be referred to using a SRID integer, including EPSG codes.